On the multi-stage shortest path problem under distributional uncertainty

-Next, we note that the quality of the constraint verification procedure increases with the increase of the number of additional samples, $\widehat{n}$; see the second part of Table \ref{tab: results for n0 acyclic}.
-This fact seems to be rather intuitive as for sufficiently large $\widehat{n}$ the user may verify more constraints correctly (with the confidence level $\gamma = 0.95$) and, thus, better identify the nominal distribution $\mathbb{Q}^*$.
-Finally, we point out that the solution times for the MIP formulation (\ref{MIP reformulation}) do not depend on $\widehat{n}$ by construction and slightly depend on $\widetilde{n}$; see the last column of Table \ref{tab: results for n0 acyclic}.
+We make the following observations: \begin{itemize} \item (\ref{eq: relative gap 1}) and (\ref{eq: relative gap 2}) tend to increase and decrease, respectively, as functions of~$\widetilde{n}$.
+It can be argued that for sufficiently small $\widetilde{n}$ we have $z^*_{static} \approx z_{lower}$.
+Our hypothesis is that in this case dynamic decisions cannot significantly improve the value of $z^*_{static}$, but the constraint verification procedure allows to reimburse these losses. \item (\ref{eq: relative gap 2}) increases as a function of $\widehat{n}$; see the second part of Table \ref{tab: results for n0 acyclic}.
+This fact is quite intuitive, since with the increase of $\widehat{n}$ the user may verify more constraints correctly. \item The solution times for the MIP formulation (\ref{MIP reformulation}) do not depend on $\widehat{n}$ by construction and slightly depend on $\widetilde{n}$; see the last column of Table \ref{tab: results for n0 acyclic}. \end{itemize}